AlejandroLuperon/production-blog/src/pages/input-component-using-react.md

 src: input-component-using-react.jpg
 ---
 <paragraph>
-  As you may have seen with popular frameworks such as <a target="\_blank" href="https://getbootstrap.com/">Boostrap</a>,
+  As you may have seen with popular frameworks such as <BlogLink href="https://getbootstrap.com/">Boostrap</BlogLink>,
-  <a target="\_blank" href="https://material.angular.io/">Angular Material</a>, or <a target="\_blank" href="https://www.polymer-project.org/">Polymer</a>, input or text fields can have a lot of configurations and states.
+  <BlogLink href="https://material.angular.io/">Angular Material</BlogLink>, or <BlogLink href="https://www.polymer-project.org/">Polymer</BlogLink>, input or text fields can have a lot of configurations and states.
 Attributes such as the label, text field size, and color may vary across different places in your app.
-One way to manage the possible variations is to use <a href="https://reactjs.org/docs/components-and-props.html" target="\_blank
+One way to manage the possible variations is to use <BlogLink href="https://reactjs.org/docs/components-and-props.html"
-  ">props</a> in <a target="\_blank" href="https://reactjs.org/">React</a>.
-Encapsulating all of the possible behaviors for your text fields inside a React <a href="https://reactjs.org/docs/components-and-props.html" target="\_blank
+  ">props</BlogLink> in <BlogLink href="https://reactjs.org/">React</BlogLink>.
+Encapsulating all of the possible behaviors for your text fields inside a React <BlogLink href="https://reactjs.org/docs/components-and-props.html"
-  ">component</a> will provide options to configure the expected behavior of that text field in a predictable way without worrying about the implementation details of the text field itself.
+  ">component</BlogLink> will provide options to configure the expected behavior of that text field in a predictable way without worrying about the implementation details of the text field itself.
 </paragraph>

 <paragraph>